tejasmanohar/omnus/README.md

 ## Installation

-Assuming you have `git` installed, then just clone it, and navigate to the directory:
+Clone the repo, and navigate to your local copy:

     git clone https://github.com/tejasmanohar/omnus.git && cd omnus